1991–92 Quebec Nordiques season

-The 1991–92 Quebec Nordiques season was the Nordiques 13th season in the National Hockey League.
+The 1991–92 Quebec Nordiques season was the Nordiques 13th season in the National Hockey League (NHL).

 Off-season

-Quebec once again had the first overall draft pick heading into the 1991 NHL Entry Draft, as this marked the third consecutive season the Nordiques had the first overall selection.
+Quebec once again had the first overall draft pick heading into the 1991 NHL entry draft, as this marked the third consecutive season the Nordiques had the first overall selection.
 With the pick, Quebec selected Eric Lindros of the Oshawa Generals.
 Lindros scored 71 goals and 149 points with the Generals during the 1990–91 season, however, he let the Nordiques know that he was not interested in playing for Quebec.
 Despite this, the Nordiques drafted him, however, the club was unable to sign Lindros.
 Rather than playing for Quebec for the 1991–92 season, Lindros played for the Canadian national men's hockey team, and then returned to the Generals for the rest of the season.

 The Nordiques did make a big signing, as they signed Russian hockey player Valeri Kamensky to a four-year contract to bring him to North America.
 Kamensky had played with CSKA Moscow since 1985, and had represented the Soviet Union at the 1988 Winter Olympics, winning a gold medal.
 In 1990–91 with CSKA, Kamensky 20 goals and 46 points in 46 games.

 Quebec made a couple of free agent signings, as Doug Smail joined the team from the Minnesota North Stars.
 Smail split the 1990–91 season between the North Stars and Winnipeg Jets, scoring eight goals and 23 points in 72 games.
 The Nordiques also signed tough guy John Kordic from the Washington Capitals.
 Kordic appeared in only ten games during the 1990–91 season, splitting time between the Capitals and Toronto Maple Leafs, as he had no points, however, he recorded 110 penalty minutes.

 The team named Mike Hough the captain, replacing Steven Finn and Joe Sakic who were co-captains of the club in the 1990–91 season.